huangjianhuster/huangjianhuster.github.io/_resources/CompBio_03.md

 ## 1.3 $\beta$-turn

-The most common kind of turn, the -turn, consists of four residues and allows the polypeptide chain to reverse direction.
-The carbonyl oxygen of the first residue in a -turn forms a hydrogen bond with the amino group of the fourth residue.
+The most common kind of turn, the $\beta$-turn, consists of four residues and allows the polypeptide chain to reverse direction.
+The carbonyl oxygen of the first residue in a  $\beta$-turn forms a hydrogen bond with the amino group of the fourth residue.

-Glycine and proline are commonly present in -turns.
+Glycine and proline are commonly present in $\beta$-turns.
 Glycine’s conformational flexibility allows it to fit into the tight turn.
-Proline’s steric constraints are also well suited to the -turn.
+Proline’s steric constraints are also well suited to the  $\beta$-turn.

 <p align="center">
 <img src="https://raw.githubusercontent.com/huangjianhuster/images/main/obsidian_images/20250805135819777.png" alt="turn" style="width: 50%; height: auto;" />